Snowflake sessions and session policies

 A session begins when a user connects to Snowflake and authenticates successfully using a Snowflake programmatic client or Snowsight.
 A session is independent of an identity provider (IdP) session.
 If the Snowflake session expires but the IdP session remains active, a user can log in to Snowflake without entering their login credentials again (i.e. silent authentication).

-A session is maintained indefinitely with continued user activity.
+By default, a session is maintained indefinitely with continued user activity.
 After a period of inactivity in the session, known as the idle session timeout, the user must authenticate to Snowflake again.
-The idle session timeout has a maximum value of four hours and a session policy can modify the idle session timeout period.
-The idle session timeout applies to the following:
+The default idle session timeout is four hours for non-UI (programmatic) sessions and 18 hours for UI sessions (if opted in to BCR-2139).
+The session policy can modify the idle session timeout period from a minimum of 5 minutes to a maximum of 24 hours.

 Snowflake recommends reusing existing sessions when possible and to close the connection to Snowflake when a session is no longer needed.

-A Snowsight session remains active as long as the user is interacting with the application and has not exceeded the configured idle session timeout.
+• A Snowsight session remains active as long as the user is interacting with the application, has not exceeded the configured idle session timeout, and has not reached the maximum session lifespan (if configured).

-The session idle timeout is controlled by your organization’s session policy (the default is 4 hours).
+• The session idle timeout is controlled by your organization’s session policy.
+The default idle timeout is four hours (or 18 hours if opted in to BCR-2139).
 If there is no activity for longer than this period, the session will expire and you will be logged out automatically.

-In addition to idle timeout, session persistence is also affected by authentication cookies:
+• In addition to idle timeout and maximum lifespan, session persistence is also affected by authentication cookies:

 Note

-Session expiration can occur due to idle timeout, cookie expiration, browser restarts, or network policy violations.
+Session expiration can occur due to idle timeout, maximum session lifespan, cookie expiration, browser restarts, or network policy violations.
 Closing your browser or being inactive for an extended period may require you to log in again, even if you have not reached the configured idle timeout.

 You can monitor active sessions and session usage using Snowsight or a SQL view.
 You can view your own sessions, or use a role with access to view the SESSIONS view to view sessions for your account.
 See ACCOUNT_USAGE schema SNOWFLAKE database roles.